Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Glueball-Quarkonium Mixing

-Clearly we can calculate the chromoball mass with the above two chromon and three chromon operators.
-But before doing this we have to check if our model can explain the glueball-quarkonium mixing well.
-To do this consider the following $3\times 3$ mixing mass matrix of one lightest $gg$ chromoball $|G\rangle$ with the quark nonet \cite{prd15} \bea M^2 =\left( \right). \eea Of course similar mixing matrix has been used in the constituent gluon model.
-As we have pointed out, however, this model has a critical defect.
-And our quark and chromon model can be viewed as a new model which justifies the above mixing without such defect.
+Clearly we can generalize (\ref{osm}) to the following $3\times 3$ mixing matrix of one lightest chromoball $|G\rangle$ with the quark nonet \cite{prd15} \bea M^2 =\left( \right). \eea Of course similar mixing matrix has been used in the constituent gluon model.
+As we have pointed out, however, this model has critical defects.
+And our quark and chromon model can be viewed as a new model which justifies the above mixing without such defects.

-In principle we should be able to calculate the parameters in the mass matrix.
-For example, we could calculate $G$ using the gauge invariant current operator discussed above, and calculate the mixing parameter $\nu$ using the Feynman diagrams in our model.
-But here we will fix the parameters with experimental data to see how well the mixing matrix can explain the glueball-quarkonium mixing.
+In principle we should be able to calculate the parameters in the mass matrix theoretically.
+For example, we could calculate $G$ using the gauge invariant current operator, or calculate the mixing parameter $\nu$ using the Feynman diagrams in our model.
+But in this paper we will fix the parameters with experimental data to see how well the mixing matrix can explain the glueball-quarkonium mixing.